thycotic/privman-docs/tasks/maintenance.md

 __Notes__: This task clears the `[Ams.Resource].[MessageHistory]` table.
 Use this task to purge that table, if it is excessively large.

+### Purge Maintenance - Orphaned Local Users and Groups

+This task will delete local users and groups that reference a computer as their parent domain (which will block deletes), but are not part of that computers users and groups.

 ### Purge Old Computers

 Remove old computers and gauge data for old computers.

-### Purge Old Unmanaged AD Computers

-This task will delete unmanaged computers imported from Active Directory that have not been updated in X days.
+Remove any agents that have not communicated with the server in a set number of days (default 90), resulting in a critical Agent state.